-Lille is just an hour and a half away from London by Eurostar, and as such makes an excellent choice for those of you in favour of a perhaps shorter stay; we even have groups taking only 2 day trips to this wonderful destination.
+Lille is just an hour and a half away from London by Eurostar so it's a perfect choice for a short school trip; some groups take only two-day school trips to this wonderful destination.
 Furthermore, Lille hosts Northern Europe’s largest Christmas market, with a Christmas Ferris Wheel, skating rink, snow covered village and an 18 metre high Christmas tree.
 There are also some excellent museums and galleries, which add to the attraction of this nearby city.

-The Aachen Christmas Market is Germany's nearest Christmas market to the U.K. and can be reached from London in less than four hours.
+The Aachen Christmas Market is Germany's nearest Christmas market to the UK and can be reached from London in less than four hours.
 Home to one of the most spectacular cathedrals in Germany, the city’s streets and alleys are transformed into a festive paradise with coloured lights and stalls selling speciality goods, including Aachen Printe, a kind of gingerbread traditional to the area.
-Aachen is probably our most popular Christmas Markets destination.
+Aachen is probably our most popular Christmas market destination.

-Visit the lively and atmospheric Winterland in Maastricht, for a traditional Dutch Christmas Market complete with a skating rink, Christmas train, merry-go-round and giant Christmas tree.
+Visit the lively and atmospheric Winterland in Maastricht, for a traditional Dutch Christmas market complete with a skating rink, Christmas train, merry-go-round and giant Christmas tree.

-The Christmas Market in Valkenburg is the most anticpated Christmas event in Holland; with two Christmas markets both staged in illuminated municipal caves featuring a fairy-tale theme of "Christmas Around the World."
-The caves where the Christmas Market Fluweelengrot takes place, hark back to the ancient legends of Valkenburg and a walking tour through the market will lead you to an illuminated Christmas cave within which is a magical eighteenth century chapel.
+The Christmas Market in Valkenburg is the most anticpated Christmas event in Holland; with two Christmas markets both staged in illuminated municipal caves featuring a fairy-tale theme of 'Christmas Around the World.'
+The caves where the Christmas Market Fluweelengrot takes place, hark back to the ancient legends of Valkenburg and a walking tour through the market will lead you to an illuminated Christmas cave within which is a magical 18th century chapel.
 These Santa’s grottos are the oldest and largest underground Christmas markets in the whole of Europe.